apache/cassandra-java-driver/manual/core/paging/README.md

 in the configuration:

 ```
-datastax-java-driver.request.page-size = 5000
+datastax-java-driver.basic.request.page-size = 5000
 ```

-It can be changed at runtime ()the new value will be used for requests issued after the change).
+It can be changed at runtime (the new value will be used for requests issued after the change).
 If you have categories of queries that require different page sizes, use [configuration profiles](../configuration#profiles).